YamanAburaneh/Authentication-System-using-LSTM-Action-Detection-and-MTCNN-Facial-Recognition/README.md

 # Authentication-System-using-LSTM-Action-Detection-and-MTCNN-Facial-Recognition
 Machine-Learning-Based Authentication System using LSTM RNN Action Detection and MTCNN Custom Facial Recognition

+The Authentication System is a comprehensive and integrated solution designed to securely control access to a facility or location.
+The system is comprised of multiple modules, including action detection, facial recognition, text-to-speech, and a user-friendly interface, all working together to provide a seamless and secure authentication process.
+The system uses advanced machine learning algorithms and computer vision techniques to accurately detect and recognize users based on their hand gestures and facial features.
+Additionally, the system is equipped with serial communication capabilities to control access through a door lock.
+The goal of the Authentication System is to provide a reliable and secure way to control access to a location while maintaining user convenience and ease-of-use.

 # The Authentication System Consists of The Following Modules: